Learn how to become a part of our *Club. Know-How, *Group Rules & *Quality standards, all in one article!

 7. No Ads.

 Do not promote “Sell Something” companies & other groups through your posts or comments.
-This is a benefit only for our *Sponsors & *Supporters.
+This is a benefit only for our *Sponsors & *Subscribers.

 8. No Torrents.